 The Contact Person(s)

-Consultation with the chair of the QRR Committee (know as QUAC) from the start is strongly recommended.
+Consultation with the Chair of the QRR Committee (known as QUAC) from the start is strongly recommended.
 Ultimately, the department chair’s signature indicates department approval, so the department chair is the key contact person for questions about this stage.
 Note: cross-listing a QRR course requires the approval of each listed department.

-Note: In the case of a new course, as soon as the proposal secures QUAC approval, an editable word file of the proposal and a hard copy with the department chair’s signature should be given to the CLA/CSM Academic Affairs Committee Chair, since the proposal of new undergraduate courses must be evaluated by the AAC committee: see full description of the process for evaluating new undergraduate courses by clicking here.
+Note: In the case of a new course, as soon as the proposal secures QUAC approval, an editable word file of the proposal and a hard copy with the department chair’s signature should be given to the CLA AAC Chair, since the proposal of new undergraduate courses must be evaluated by the AAC committee.

-The GEC Chair confirms the QUAC approval, seeks the approval of the Associate VP for Undergraduate Studies, and then submits a motion to the Faculty Council Executive Committee for placement on the next Faculty Council (FC) meeting agenda.
+The GEC chair confirms the QUAC approval, seeks the approval of the Associate VP for Undergraduate Studies, and then submits a motion to the Faculty Council Executive Committee for placement on the next Faculty Council (FC) meeting agenda.
 If the proposal is approved by the FC, the proposal is sent to the Provost.
 If the Provost confirms the approval, the fully approved QRR course proposal is sent to the Registrar to be entered into the WISER system, so it can be scheduled.
-The Provost’s office simultaneously sends the fully approved proposal to the Office of Government Relations and Public Affairs to be added to the next iteration of the printed course catalogue (released on 3-year cycles).
-The FC’s Associate Chair and Secretary notifies the faculty originator of the full approval.
+The Provost’s Office simultaneously sends the fully approved proposal to the Division of Marketing and Engagement to be added to the next iteration of the printed course catalogue (released on 3-year cycles).
+The FC’s associate chair and secretary notifies the faculty originator of the full approval.